jeremy-patterson1/beeHiveSim/README.md

 # beeHiveSim
-This copies and expands on the rosehaven hive model into Python
+This copies and expands on the rosehaven hive model into Python: https://www.rozehaven.ca/hivemodels/index.html